-Article V, Section 501, of the Streamlined Sales and Use Tax Agreement, as adopted on November 12, 2002, calls for the governing board of the SSTP to certify automated systems and service providers to aid in the administration of sales and use tax collections that fall under the aegis of that agreement.
+Article V, Section 501, of the Streamlined Sales and Use Tax Agreement (SSUT), as adopted on November 12, 2002, calls for the Governing Board of the member states to certify automated systems and service providers to aid in the administration of sales and use tax collections that fall under the aegis of that agreement.

-As an integral part of that function, the Governing Board of the SSTP has adopted the standards and practices found in the body of this document as the accepted measure for the certification and accountability (audit) of the Certified System Providers (CSP) and Certified Automated Systems (CAS) as defined in Article II, Sections 202 and 203 of the Agreement cited above.
+As an integral part of that function, the Governing Board has adopted the standards and practices found in the body of this document as the accepted measure for the certification and accountability (audit) of the Certified Service Providers (CSP) and Certified Automated Systems (CAS) as defined in Article II, Sections 202 and 203 of the Agreement cited above.
+Additional standards may be added as revisions to this certification and auditing standards document are warranted.
+This includes additional standards defined in any request for proposals approved and issued by the governing board.

-The standards that follow, and the requirements for achieving compliance with them, are based on standard internal controls and auditing practices commonly accepted in business and government today.
+The standards that follow, and the requirements for achieving compliance with them, are based on internal controls and auditing practices commonly accepted in business and government today.
 These standards for both certification and auditing are founded on two well-known, reliable, and generally acknowledged sources - the American Institute of Certified Public Accountants, Statement of Auditing Standards (SAS) No. 94, Section 319, "The Effect of Information Technology on the Auditor's Consideration of Internal Control in a Financial Statement"; and the United States Government Accounting Office (GAO), Accounting and Information Management Division, "Federal Information Systems Control Audit Manual" (FISCAM), Volume 1 (GAO-AIMD 12.19.6).
+IN ADDITION, CSPs AND CAS [software developers] MUST ALSO COMPLY WITH ISO NUMBER 17799 OF THE INTERNATIONAL ORGANIZATION FOR STANDARDIZATION, WHICH PROVIDES BEST PRACTICES FOR IMPLEMENTING THE CERTIFICATION STANDARDS.

 The standards that form the backbone of this document are primarily designed for the evaluation and accountability of general and application controls over financial information systems that support a business operation.
-In this case, the controls apply to the calculation by an automated system and/or service provider of the proper and correct sales and use taxes to be applied to sales made in each jurisdictional environment in which common administrative standards and definitions found in the SSTP Agreement have been adopted and employed.
+In this case, the controls apply to the calculation by an automated system and/or service provider of the proper and correct sales and use taxes to be applied to sales made in each jurisdictional environment in which common administrative standards and definitions found in the SSUT Agreement have been adopted and employed.